r7-labs/R7.Documents/README.md

 # About R7.Documents

-*R7.Documents* is a redesigned version of Mitchel Sellers's [DNN Documents](http://dnndocuments.codeplex.com) module
+*R7.Documents* is a redesigned version of the classic [DNN Documents](http://dnndocuments.codeplex.com) module.

 # Changes from the original module